Pacific sand sole: Life cycle

 When they are first born, their eyes are on both sides of their body like other fish.
 However, when the pacific sand sole starts to mature, one of their eyes starts to migrate to either the left or the right side of their body, just like a flounder when their eyes migrate.
 From that point, their eyes will stay that way.
 They will live on the bottom of the ocean, on the sand, lying on one side of their body, while both of their eyes are on top of their body.

 Habitat

-These fish can be found in and around the Bering Sea, all the way down to Southern California, in the North Pacific Ocean.
+These fish can be found in and around the Bering Sea, all the way down to Southern California, in the northern Pacific Ocean.
 These fish will stay on the bottom of the ocean at an average depth of 155 m (508.53 ft).
 They live on the sandy bottoms of the ocean.
 They feed on other fish, worms, crustaceans, and molluscs.